vipulnaik/working-drafts/eaf/donor-strategies-on-separating-how-much-from-where-to-donate.md

 When donors precommit to donating a specific percentage of their income, this sets a norm for other donors.
-We can think of the pledges, such as the One for the World Pledge, GWWC Pledge, and TYLCS Pledge, as strengthening these norms by giving them more explicit labels.
+We can think of the pledges, such as the One for the World Pledge, GWWC Pledge, and TLYCS Pledge, as strengthening these norms by giving them more explicit labels.
 This norm may encourage other donors to donate more than they otherwise would.